 How to determine who is at fault in a collision: a guide

-The intricacies of assigning fault are highly subjective — practices vary by state and by insurance company, so the specifics of your policy really matter.
+The intricacies of assigning fault are highly subjective — practices vary by state and by the insurance company, so the specifics of your policy really matter.
 Read on to explore different scenarios in which determining fault can get a little murky.

 It sounds easy enough — who was the perpetrator of the accident?
 If you're rear-ended because someone failed to stop in time, the fault of the other driver is much more clear-cut than a situation in which blame could go either way.
 After a collision in which both — or multiple — drivers are pointing fingers at one another, things can get complicated.